 The HD stream quality is dependent on each video, Pocket-lint has been told, which means it could be presented in either 720p or 1080 (interlaced or progressive, we're not sure).
 Both come with with stereo audio though, much like Blinkbox's.
 Others already offer surround sound.

 Also, only certain devices are capable of displaying HD content at all: Smart TVs and consoles, basically.
 Tablets and computers are unable to stream HD content at present.
 You do get a free SD version to watch when buying a HD edition, so can still view the bought film or programme, but it's still not ideal.

-The are caveats, however.
-There's not as wide a selection of content as other subscription services, and there are better options if you are a stickler over picture and audio performance.
+There are also better options if you are a stickler over picture and audio performance.
 Wuaki.tv is great if you just want to watch a movie, not so if you want to watch a movie in the best format available.

-In a nutshell: Knowhow Movies is the digital content store belonging to the company behind PC World and Currys (DSG Retail).
-Like Blinkbox and the non-subscription side of Wuaki.tv, it offers films and TV shows to rent or purchase outright.
+In a nutshell: Knowhow Movies is the digital content store belonging to the company behind PC World, Currys and Carphone Warehouse (Dixons Carphone).
+Like Blinkbox and Wuaki.tv, it offers films and TV shows to rent or purchase outright.
 There is no subscription option, so you pay for the content you want to watch and it is stored in a digital locker.